NelsonAPenn/todos/README.md

 There are three types of nodes:

 - `goal`: always shown when displaying todos.
 Acts as a sort of category or long-term goal.
 Used for grouping todos.
 Can be nested.
+  - (i.e. "work", "college", "personal projects", "being a responsible person", etc.)
-- `condition`: used to indicate something you're waiting on
+- `condition`: used to indicate something you're waiting on -- something you cannot do, only tell when it's done
+  - (i.e. "Jeff has messaged me back", "It's August", etc.)
-- `task`: a todo
+- `task`: an actionable todo

 ## Usage: